AbdelrhmanAhmed99/trip-memories/README.md

     Copy the `face_processor.py` into the `emonet` directory:

     ```bash
-    cp path/to/your/face_processor.py ./   # ./ is the active directory where it should be myenv/
+    cp path/to/your/faceprocessor.py ./   # ./ is the active directory where it should be myenv/
-    cp path/to/your/run_file.py ./
+    cp path/to/your/cmd.py ./
     ```

 4. **Run the Code:**

     Navigate to the `emonet` directory:

-    Run the `run_file.py`:
+    Run the `cmd.py`:

     ```bash
-    python run_file.py
+    python cmd.py /content/v1.mp4 --fps 1 --n 10
     ```

     This will execute the EmoNet Face Analysis code.